dayrev/extractor/README.md

     $content = $extractor->extract($this->url);

 ## Tests
-To run the test suite, install [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) and then run the following commands from the root directory:
+To run the test suite, run the following commands from the root directory:

 ```
 composer install
-vendor/bin/phpunit
+vendor/bin/phpunit -d embedly_api_key=YOUR_EMBEDLY_API_KEY
 ```

+> **Note:** A valid Embedly API key is required when running the integration tests.